 “The police will investigate and be responsible for finding the car and furniture.
-The sheriff will be responsible for verifying if those items are still located in Butte County, which is where we think they had been moved, and seizing and returning them to you.
+The sheriff will be responsible for verifying if those items are still located in Butte County, which is where we think they had been moved, and seizing and returning them to you in the care of your trust.
 Then the police will charge Ted Loaming with burglary or theft or both, whatever applies.”

 “So, the police do one thing, and the sheriff does something else?”